unknownrpa/Astra-docs/primo-studio/installation/install_robot_core.md

 # Robot Core manual installation and execution

-Robot Core is a cross-platform version of Primo Robot
+Robot Core is a cross-platform version of Astro Robot

 **Ubuntu installation**